 While addressing young people’s use of e-cigarettes is laudable, many lawmakers continue to fail to understand that the THR industry has already self-imposed regulations to deter use among younger Americans.
 The Smoke Free Alternatives Trade Association provides “Age to Vape” signage to vape shops endorsing local laws “to show that [the] industry supports sensible age restrictions.”
-Consumers for Smoke-Free Alternatives is an advocacy group that “supports laws that prohibit underaged sales and urges strict enforcement of laws” that ban access to e-cigarettes for young people.
+Consumer Advocates for Smoke-Free Alternatives is an advocacy group that “supports laws that prohibit underaged sales and urges strict enforcement of laws” that ban access to e-cigarettes for young people.
 Similarly, the Vapor Technology Association, which represents vaping manufacturers, requires members to “refrain from knowingly marketing Vapor Products to Minors, which is strictly prohibited.”

 Rather than imposing burdensome tobacco regulations on THR products, lawmakers in Arizona should regulate THRs based on their relative harm.
 Arizona lawmakers truly concerned with addressing youth tobacco use should promote policies that would divert more tobacco settlement payments and taxes to education programs.